nielslange/smntcs-shortcode-popup/readme.txt

 Tags: Twitter Bootstrap Modal, popup form, shortcode popup, shortcode modal Requires at least: 3.4
 Tested up to: 5.0
-Stable tag: 1.3
+Stable tag: 1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily open any shortcode content in a pop-up.
+Easily open any shortcode content in a pop-up

 == Description ==

-Tired of looking for "another" plugin to open your favorite contact form as a pop-up?<br />
+Tired of looking for "another" plugin to open your favorite contact form as a pop-up?

-'SMNTCS Popup Anything' allows the easy creation of pop-up contact forms and more, using the famous <a href="http://getbootstrap.com/javascript/#modals" target="_blank">Twitter Bootstrap</a> modal.<br />
+'SMNTCS Popup Anything' allows the easy creation of pop-up contact forms and more, using the famous <a href="http://getbootstrap.com/javascript/#modals" target="_blank">Twitter Bootstrap</a> modal.

 <i>Popup Anything!
 Works well with Contact Form 7, Gravity Forms, TablePress and more!</i>

 == Installation ==